Magpie

-Magpies are birds of the Corvidae family.
+Magpies are birds of various species of the family Corvidae.
 Like other members of their family, they are widely considered to be intelligent creatures.
-The Eurasian magpie, for instance, is thought to rank among the world's most intelligent creatures, and is one of the few non-mammal species able to recognize itself in a mirror test.
+The Eurasian magpie, for instance, is thought to rank among the world's most intelligent creatures, and is one of the few nonmammalian species able to recognize itself in a mirror test.
+Magpies have shown the ability to make and use tools, imitate human speech, grieve, play games, and work in teams.
 They are particularly well known for their songs and were once popular as cagebirds.
-In addition to other members of the genus Pica, corvids considered as magpies are in the genera Cissa, Urocissa, and Cyanopica.
+In addition to other members of the genus Pica, corvids considered magpies are in the genera Cissa, Urocissa, and Cyanopica.

 Magpies of the genus Pica are generally found in temperate regions of Europe, Asia, and western North America, with populations also present in Tibet and high-elevation areas of Kashmir.
 Magpies of the genus Cyanopica are found in East Asia and the Iberian Peninsula.
 The birds called magpies in Australia are, however, not related to the magpies in the rest of the world.

 Name

+The name is a combination of "mag" and "pie".
+The "pie" part of the name derives from an earlier name for the animal that can be traced back to the PIE root *(s)peik-.
+Itself possible derived from the PIE root *pi, implying pointedness.
+Possibly in reference to its pointed beak, or its long tail.

-References dating back to Old English call the bird a "pie", derived from Latin pica and cognate to French pie; this term has fallen out of use.
-The tendency in previous centuries was to give birds common names, such as robin redbreast (which now is called the robin), jenny wren, etc. The magpie was originally variously maggie pie and mag pie.
-The term "pica" for the human disorder involving a compulsive desire to eat items that are not food is borrowed from the Latin name of the magpie (Pica pica), for its reputed tendency to feed on miscellaneous things.
+The tendency in previous centuries was to give birds common names, such as robin redbreast (which now is called the robin) and jenny wren.
+The magpie was originally variously maggie pie and mag pie.
+The term "pica" for the human disorder involving a compulsive desire to eat items that are not food is borrowed from the Latin name of the magpie, pica, for its reputed tendency to feed on miscellaneous things.